ISARS Conference 2024, Sapienza University of Rome

 From the moment the notion of shamanism entered modernity, it never ceased to leave traces: despite being an elusive, slippery concept, it kept reverberating through contexts, experiences, fields and disciplines (history, anthropology, religious studies, arts, literature, etc.), crossing borders, projecting its shadow deep into the past (i.e. the “archaic shaman”, “shamanic cave art”, etc.) or fast forward into the future (from neo-shamanism to techno-shamanism).
 The same can be said in relation to cultural and religious narratives, practices and experiences strictly or loosely3 associated with the idea of shamanism (i.e. ecstatic cults, spirit-mediumship and oracular practices, witchcraft, possession, etc.).

-intersections of remembering and imagining, to map encounters and entanglements: how do we define shamanism in relation to its traces?
+We invite scholars to engage in tracing shamanic histories and historicities, to explore the intersections of remembering and imagining, to map encounters and entanglements: how do we define shamanism in relation to its traces?
 How do we trace or retrace shamanism?
 What does it mean when shamanic histories persist in things that have been moved to other contexts (e.g. objects in museums, heritage performances etc.) or as indigenous communities work to retrieve, revive or perpetuate precarious shamanic traditions?
 What is at stake politically in these processes?
 Upward or downward to the basic question: what makes something a shamanic trace?

-3 See Francfort, Henry-Paul, Roberte Hamayon, with Paul G. Bahn (2001).
+- 3 See Francfort, Henry-Paul, Roberte Hamayon, with Paul G. Bahn (2001).
 The Concept of Shamanism.
 Uses and Abuses.
 Budapest: Akadémiai Kiadó.

-The official language of the conference will be English.
+The official language of the conference was English.

 MEMBERS OF THE ISARS CONFERENCE ORGANIZING AND SCIENTIFIC COMMITTEE